Youghal Lifeboat Station: History

 Ever since the founding in 1824, awards for gallantry at sea were given by the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS), later to become the RNLI, even if no lifeboats are involved.

 On 13 February 1828, the sloop Mermaid was driven ashore at Whiting Bay, County Waterford, on passage from Newport to Cork.
 Five crew, including one boy, were rescued by means of rocket lines.
 Lt.
 Richard James Morrison, RN, of H.M.
 Coastguard, was awarded the RNIPLS Silver Medal.

 However, it was the wreck of other vessels, such as the paddlesteamer Killarney at Roberts Cove, County Cork, on passage from Cork to Bristol, with the loss of 24 lives, that prompted calls for a lifeboat to be placed at Youghal.

-The Youghal Harbour Trust was set up in 1838, and a 26-foot 6-oared lifeboat was commissioned from Taylor of Limehouse, costing £76, and arriving in Youghal in 1839.
+The Youghal Harbour Trust was set up in 1838, and a 26-foot 6-oared lifeboat was commissioned from Taylor of Limehouse, costing £76, arriving at Youghal in 1839.
 On the first recorded service on 23 February 1840, Lieutenant Metherell, RN, took charge of the lifeboat, which was transported 7 mi by hand to Ardmore, where the brigantine Medora had been wrecked whilst on passage to Swansea.
 Metherell, with six other coastguard, and another seaman, then set out into difficult conditions, and rescued the four crew.
 Lt.
 Richard Roe Metherell, RN, H.M Coastguard, was awarded the RNIPLS Gold Medal.